top of page

 Determining which emotional reactions to be personally accountable for and change vs. assigning accountability to others so you can honor who you are as you are can be challenging.
 This process often requires deep exploration, and having the guidance of a coach, therapist, or other adviser can be helpful.

-The benefits of embracing our true nature
+The benefits of embracing our sensitivity and empathy

 bottom of page